zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 > "The leader as conductor rather than commander.
 Primary tool: attention."

-> "The collective challenge of our era is re-synchronization—bringing human systems back into resonance with planetary systems."
+> "The collective challenge of our era is re-synchronization, bringing human systems back into resonance with planetary systems."

 > "You are this weaving.
 Not the weaver standing outside the loom, but the thread passing through, the pattern forming, the fabric taking shape."